A new Ontario Law, “Rowan’s Law”, is now in affect.

-Any person in Ontario who participates in sport of any kind needs to be familiar with this law and the new concussion protocol associated with it.
-In short, each member who participates in a Learn to Sail class, race or organized sailing event must sign off on this protocol.
-If Sail Manitoba runs programs/events in Ontario, they are required to verify that each participant has acknowledged they have fully reviewed and are committed to the Concussion Code of Conduct.
-This is one reason we need the forms on file @ BSSC, plus for our own race series.
+Any person in Ontario, who participates in sport of any kind, needs to be familiar with Rowans Law.
+In short, every person who participates in an organized sailing event must sign off on this protocol.
+BSSC must verify each participant has fully reviewed the Concussion Code of Conduct.

-Concussions have been at the forefront of the news over the past number of years and as a Club, it is incumbent that all involved be familiar with the signs and effects concussions have on kids and adults.
-We need to take responsibility to provide guidance to athletes who may be injured as this will help reduce long term and short term issues relating to any head injuries.
+Concussions have been at the forefront of the news over the past number of years and all participants should be familiar with the signs and effects of concussions.
+We need to take responsibility to provide guidance to athletes who may be injured.
+This will help reduce long term and short term issues relating to any head injuries.
 Below are the requirements needed to comply with Rowan’s Law:

-- Any participant who registers with your organization, or enters your regatta needs to do the following two things:
+Every participant who registers with BSSC needs to do the following two things once every 12 months:

 - Confirm they have read a Ministry Approved Concussion Awareness Resource;